Diagnostic errors are far from uncommon. In fact, one recent study found that they affect about 1 in 20 patients in the U.S. each year.

 With cancer, those errors in diagnosis can have a profound impact.
-A missed or delayed diagnosis can make the disease that much harder to treat, as the Agency for Healthcare Quality and Research recently noted in calling attention to the diagnostic errors research.
+A missed or delayed diagnosis can make the disease that much harder to treat, as the Agency for Healthcare Quality and Research noted in calling attention to the diagnostic errors research.

 This means that patients who've been diagnosed with cancer shouldn't always assume that either the diagnosis or their options are precisely what they've been told.
 Sometimes a cancer has progressed more than the diagnostic tests suggest; sometimes it's progressed less.
 And sometimes the diagnosis is completely off-base.

-How significant is a second opinion?
+How important is a second opinion?

 Second opinions are very important for any patient who has been diagnosed with cancer.
 The disease is one of the most life-changing events for individuals and their families.
-Already, people shop around for material items like TVs and cars, so they should do the same for more important issues like general health and cancer.
+People shop around for material items like TVs and cars, so they should do the same for more important issues like general health and cancer.
 Second opinions are especially crucial for people with aggressive or complex cancers that may require multimodal (different types of) therapy and access to clinical trials.
 A research-based cancer center like City of Hope is an ideal place for these types of patients.

-For example, at City of Hope, I see about 20 to 30 second opinion patients per month.
+For example, at City of Hope, I see about 20 to 30 second-opinion patients per month.
 When a patient comes to me for a second opinion, I make sure we confirm the tissue diagnosis with our pathologist and ensure that the appropriate imaging studies have been done and interpreted correctly.

 About once or twice a month, I get a second-opinion patient who was diagnosed with a specific cancer that is actually less or more aggressive than anticipated.
 This discovery will definitely alter treatment and the patient's prognosis.
 Taking that next step in getting a second opinion can make a huge difference.

 What makes a cancer center like City of Hope the place to go for a second opinion?